duld/learningGolang/notes.md

 npp := &np // results in a pointer to a pointer of int **int
 ```

+### When To Use Pointers
+Pointers come in handy when you need to pass a large object to a function in Go.
+Everything in Go is passed by value, even collection and aggregate types.
+This behavior is even present when working with methods in Go.
+We must still explicitly use pointers on our reciever to allow us to mutate field values.

 ### Interfaces
 Like a struct an interface is created using the __type__ keyword, followed by a name and the keyword __interface__.
 But instead of defining fields, we define a "method set".
 A method set is a list of methods that a type must have in order to "implement" the interface.